Star pattern analysis Stellinapp

 3. Six tips to reduce initialization time or limit failure?

-1. Regularly check to ensure that your Stellinapp mobile application and the internal program of the telescope are up to date.
+1. Regularly check to ensure that your Singularity mobile application and the internal program of the telescope are up to date.
 Visit the App Store or Google Play Store to check if new versions are available.
 You can subscribe to the Vaonis newsletter to be notified of updates and new features.

 2. Set up the telescope’s tripod on a flat, stable, and non-slippery surface (avoid loose soil or sand).
 If the mount moves during your observation, the calibration will lose its effectiveness.